Free Random Projection for In-Context Reinforcement Learning: Experiments

-\Cref{fig:meta-lsmdp} demonstrates improved generalization given a fixed number $\nenv$ of concurrent environments, with a positive correlation to increased word lengths $\ell$.
-Both tree and lattice configurations of state spaces, as described in \cref{sec:lsmdp-steup}, exhibited enhanced policy generalization with increasing $\ell$, underscoring FRP’s extensive applicability to various state space topologies.
+\Cref{fig:meta-lsmdp} demonstrates improved generalization with increasing $\ell$ in both lattice and tree state spaces, with substantially larger gains on trees.
+Thus, the effect is not restricted to a single topology, but it is most pronounced when the state space is explicitly hierarchical.

 Tree-structured state spaces demonstrated greater reductions in KL divergence compared to lattice structures, indicating FRP's high efficacy in hierarchical state spaces, as illustrated in \cref{fig:meta-lsmdp}~(a,b).
-While desirability function metrics ($z$) remained relatively stable across varying word lengths \cref{fig:meta-lsmdp}~(c,d), there were notable policy metric enhancements \cref{fig:meta-lsmdp}~(a,b).
-This suggests that FRP maintains lower order statistics (e.g.\,, second order for $\ell_2$), despite changes in $\ell$, but higher order statistics differ, primarily influencing policy transformation.
-In conclusion, we uncovered a phenomenon associated with the bias inherent in FRP.
+While desirability-function metrics ($z$) remain relatively stable across varying word lengths in \cref{fig:meta-lsmdp}~(c,d), the policy metrics in \cref{fig:meta-lsmdp}~(a,b) improve more visibly.
+This suggests that, in this construction, changing $\ell$ affects the policy more strongly than the normalized desirability vector.
+We interpret this as evidence of a representation-side bias induced by FRP, while a sharper characterization of the responsible higher-order structure is left for future work.